renovatebot/renovate/docs/usage/config-overview.md

 ### Global config

 Global config means: the config defined by the person or team responsible for running the bot.
-This is also referred to as "bot config", because it's the config passed to the bot by the person running it.
+This is also referred to as "bot config", because it's the config passed to the bot by the administrator that runs the bot.
 Global config can contain config which is "global only" as well as any configuration options which are valid in Inherited config or Repository config.

+Global config must be supplied when you run renovate locally or "self-host" renovate.
 If you are an end user of Renovate, for example if you're using the Mend Renovate App, then you don't need to care as much about any global config.
 As a end-user you can not change some settings because those settings are global-only.
 If you are an end user, you can skip the rest of this "Global config" section and proceed to "Inherited config".